a-creamy/flux/README.md

-# Quantity
+# Flux
-An idle game about making a number going up
+An idle game about getting time up